-- 1. For each case you read, review the patient histories to determine the relevance of the study and consult with the technologist or radiologist to learn the proper techniques. - 2.
+- 1. Review the patient histories to determine the relevance of the study and consult with the technologist & radiologist to about the proper technique.
+When the technologists enter the room, try to answer their questions before the radiologist. - 2.
 Observe the list of procedures performed by technologists as listed on the provided form.
 The form is on the Reference page of the Residency Website.
 This entire form should be completed once during your 4 months of Nuclear Radiology.
 The mornings in Nuclear Medicine are a much better time for this type of work because most of the day's studies are read in the late morning and afternoon. - 3.
 Maintain case log of all studies in which you provide a preliminary report or dictate the final report.
 The case log is on the Reference page of the Residency Website. - 4.
 While on the VA rotation, on Tuesday, Wednesday, & Thursday, spend the morning after conference from 10 am until lunch reading PET/CT with Dr. David Archie.
 After that, join Dr. Mohammed Moinuddin in his practice of general nuclear medicine. - 5.
 Document radioiodine therapies on the provided form during the month.
 You will need documentation of 3 low-dose and 3 high-dose therapies.
 The form for this documentation is on the Reference page of the Residency Website.